khimaros/diffusable/README.md

  - works with or without a GPU for [almost any](MODELS.md) Stable Diffusion derived model
  - by default runs completely offline, on your local machine
+ - automate an unlimited sequence of image generation tasks for set-and-forget use
  - simple TOML configuration file for storing parameters, prompts, and common trigger words
  - can be configured to auto-download models from HuggingFace
  - writes all parameters of each image to a text file for future reference